oroinc/documentation/user/back-office/system/websites/web-configuration/commerce/guests/website-seo.rst

 Configure SEO Settings per Website
 ==================================

-.. hint:: The SEO configuration is available since v4.2.11.
+.. hint:: The SEO configuration is available starting from v4.2.11.
 To check which application version you are running, see the :ref:`system information <system-information>`.

 All products that do not have assigned prices contain Schema.org Microdata markup with a product schema without price information.
 Some search crawlers (e.g., Google) consider these products invalid and can exclude them from the search index.